22 Best Natural Supplements for Dementia 2024: 500+ Studies Analyzed

 One theory is that the decline in cognition observed in people with Alzheimer’s disease is due to the disruption of typical energy production and metabolism in the brain.

-A paper published in Aging Cell (Dec 2022) on the subject explores whether vitamin B could help offset this disruption.
+Another paper published in Aging Cell (Dec 2022) on the subject explores whether vitamin B could help offset this disruption.
 Martens and colleagues found that NR (Nicotinamide Riboside - a member of the vitamin B3 family) supplementation increases NAD+ levels and lowers biomarkers of neurodegeneration in plasma extracellular vesicles enriched for neuronal origin (NEVs).
-The results suggest NR, by increasing NAD+, could help ward off Alzheimer’s disease.
+The results suggest NR, by increasing NAD+, could help ward off Alzheimer’s disease (AD).

 2016 randomized controlled trial suggests that B vitamin supplementation slows cognitive decline in select groups, including people with mild cognitive impairment and high baseline homocysteine levels.